Animal welfare, their diet and the effect on the eating experience

 Beef and chicken are what they eat.
 Much like us, they should have a varied and seasonal diet that keeps them healthy, happy and in peak performance.

-Our range of 100% grass fed beef have been raised on the rich fertile lands of Victoria, Australia.
+Our range of 100% grass fed beef have been raised on the rich fertile lands of Queensland, Australia.
 They are free to roam as nature intended.
 Our range of Premium MSA Graded beef enjoy the same rich fertile grass lands as well as 70 days of non-GMO quality grains that includes whole wheat, barley and corn.
 Like our MSA Graded beef, our cage free chicken that have no added hormones enjoy a whole grain diet comprising wheat, sorghum, barley, oats, lupins, soybean meal, canola and other oilseed meals and grain legumes.

 In each case, our beef and chicken’s diet are held in utmost regard, as they ensure a consistency and depth of flavour that can be maintained month on month.